totvslabs/pyCarol/README.md

 The parameter `step_size` says how many registers will be sent each time.
 Remember the the max size per payload is 5MB.
 The parameter  `data` can be a pandas DataFrame (Beta).

-OBS: It is nop possible to create a mapping using pycarol.
+OBS: It is not possible to create a mapping using pycarol.
 The Mapping has to be done via the UI